Kid-Friendly New Years Eve Traditions and Activities

 3. Play a Family Board Game or Puzzle.

 Games always a fun time!
 They are an easy way to connect with your kids and take a moment to be mindful.
-Remember it’s only 15 minutes till the next balloon gets popped so no time for marathon Risk or Monopoly games.
+Remember it may only 15 minutes till the next balloon gets popped so no time for marathon Risk or Monopoly games.
 Here are some of our family favorites that are quick and FUN!
 I also included a link to a fellow blogger’s fantastic Minute to win it post.
 Enjoy!

 4. Draw pictures of your favorite memory from the past year.

 This is another great way to record your kids!
 Ask them some great questions, write down the answers, and save the papers to look back on for next year and beyond.
 If you ask the same questions each year you will be able to see the change and growth.
 My Grandma always says, “time is fleeting.”
 The days are long but the years are short.

 It’s great to think about the past and the good memories you have made as a family this year.
 You also want to think about the future.
 The new year to come.
 Have a family discussion about some fun events, school, and work goals, etc for the new year.
 Here is a great book called Squirrel’s New Years Resolutions.
 You can read it to the younger kids and help them understand goals or resolutions.